ErinaTheDummy/SwordToShield/SpellCompendium.md

 Casting Time:
 Description:
 This spell creates a special pet called a 'familiar'.
-You may cast this spell on an already existing creature which is friendly twords you or you may create one from the following list of creatures:
+You may cast this spell on an already existing creature which is friendly towards you or you may create one from the following list of creatures:

 - Tarantula                         - Dog